This article first published in the Financial Times in September 2017.

 Learning is a different challenge.
 One programme that consistently improves learning outcomes is “structured pedagogy”, such as providing lesson plans, regular monitoring and mentoring of teachers, and teaching problem-solving skills.
 The latter shifts the teaching away from rote learning and the traditional “sage on stage” approach.

 The barriers and solutions to both participation and learning vary hugely depending on the context.
-Giving free school lunches is effective only where malnutrition is a problem.
+Giving free school lunches is effective only where problems include availability of food, or malnutrition.
 Cash transfers only work where finance is a constraint: if the problem is that there is no school, or that the teaching is dismal, then cash alone will not help much.

 In other words, if, on your travels in a less developed country, you are asked to fund a minibus to take children to school, you might want to check whether transport is the major problem.
-Perhaps the main barrier to learning in that particular place is, instead, teacher absenteeism.
+Perhaps the main barrier to learning in that particular place is teacher absenteeism.

 Disparities between the sexes vary too.
 The UN found that girls are less likely than boys to be in school in 53 developing countries, particularly in sub-Saharan Africa and west Asia — including Yousafzai’s native Pakistan.